spuckhafte/RockPaperScissor/README.md

 # RockPaperScissor
-Test RPS, with socket.io : Live RPS
+RPS, with socket.io : Live RPS
+On development
+*educational*